The Fixed Assets Section of the Balance Sheet

 The following are terms used with fixed assets and their respective associated definitions:

-Fixed Assets – a group of items that is generally expensive and have life expectancies of more than one year.
+Fixed Assets – a group of items that are generally expensive and have life expectancies of more than one year.
 For a more thorough understanding of this term, please read the following: The Definition of Fixed Assets.

-Real Estate – in accounting it is most commonly tied to land.
+Real Estate – in accounting, it is most commonly tied to land.
 Some companies will include the structures and other improvements on the land in the total value accumulated.
-Often real estate is subdivided into the following groups (accounts):
+Often, real estate is subdivided into the following groups (accounts):

-• Improvements –this account name includes the cost associated with developing the property including site clearing, drainage, parking lot grading, curbing, asphalt, concrete, sidewalks, lighting fixtures, access routes, landscaping, fencing etc.
+• Improvements –this account name includes the cost associated with developing the property, including site clearing, drainage, parking lot grading, curbing, asphalt, concrete, sidewalks, lighting fixtures, access routes, landscaping, fencing, etc.

 • Buildings – this account includes the cost of the physical structure for the plant or the office facilities.
 It often includes storage facilities and warehousing issues (ramps, docks, safety rails)

-Equipment – this term is more commonly found with contractors, shipyards, site developers, and other heavy equipment based companies.
+Equipment – this term is more commonly found with contractors, shipyards, site developers, and other heavy equipment-based companies.

 Transportation – this term is used for all tractors, trailers, trucks, autos, and other forms of transportation items (aircraft, marine, and rail cars).